jellis18/PAL2/README.md

 conda env create -f environment.yml
 ```

+Be sure to follow the instructions and activate the Anaconda environment.
 This will create an Anaconda environment with nearly all of the required dependencies installed except [libstempo](https://github.com/vallis/libstempo).
 The libstempo package can be installed with

 ```pip install libstempo --install-option="--with-tempo2=$TEMPO2"```